-The analysis of the contact tracing technologies, displayed in Table 1, demonstrates the fundamental differences between the technologies.
-The main different stems from the different architectures.
-HaMagen keeps the data on the phone, which means that the data is saved almost exclusively on the user sphere while the GSS tool collects locations (and possibly other information) all in the system sphere.
-HaMagen’s architecture, which is based on saving and matching information in the user sphere, leads to a greater level of control.
-Users can decide whether install the app, to quarantine, or to share their locations if you were tested positive for COVID-19.
-The GSS Tool, on the other hand, provides no level of individual control, a reason that had led Israel’s supreme court decision mandate the use of the Tool with direct specific legislation.
+The analysis of the contact tracing technologies displayed in Table 1 shows the fundamental differences between the technologies.
+The main difference stems from the different architectures.
+HaMagen keeps the data on the phone, which means that the data is saved almost exclusively in the user sphere, while the GSS tool collects locations (and possibly other information), all from the system sphere.
+HaMagen’s architecture, which is based on saving and matching information in the user sphere, provides users with a greater level of control.
+Users can decide whether to install the app, to quarantine, or to share their locations if they have tested positive for COVID-19.
+The GSS Tool, on the other hand, provides no level of individual control, a fact that led Israel’s Supreme Court to require direct specific legislation to authorize use of the Tool.

 Human behavior and deployment

 The actual effectiveness of CTT is heavily dependent on people's choices and behaviors.
 Effective use of voluntary CTT requires enough people to download, authorize, and configure the applications.
 Users must authorize access to the exact location or to Bluetooth.
 Non-voluntary CTTs require citizens to carry a mobile phone on them to be effective.
 Therefore, to understand how useful CTTs can be in limiting the spread of COVID-19 and other infectious diseases, we need to understand the factors that impact their adoption and use.
-Specifically, we know that privacy concerns may negatively affect people's willingness to use voluntary CTT solutions.
-E.g., users often refrain from using or limit permissions of mobile applications if they deviate from privacy norms.
-Privacy has a complex and sometimes unpredictable effect on behavioral equilibrium processes, which might lead to low adoption of CTTs that may considerably reduce their effectiveness.
+Specifically, we know that privacy concerns may negatively affect people’s willingness to use voluntary CTT solutions.
+Users often refrain from using or limit the permissions of mobile applications if they deviate from privacy norms.
+Privacy has a complex and sometimes unpredictable effect on behavioral equilibrium processes, which might lead to low adoption of CTTs, which is likely to considerably reduce their effectiveness.
 To counter this problem, CTT should be designed ex-ante to incorporate strong privacy guarantees.

-Several early studies portray a contradictory picture of user attitudes towards CTT.
-In a survey carried out in the UK, the U.S., France, Germany, and Italy, Milsom et al. have shown that 75% of all respondents have declared that they would “definitely install” contact tracing apps.
-On the other hand, a representative sample of 2,000 people in the U.S. shows that just over 30% of Americans indicated they would download and use a mobile contact-tracing app.
-Contradictions also occur in the results of studies that evaluated the effect of privacy designs on user approaches.
-Li et al. have used a vignette study design and did not find a relation between privacy-preserving designs and willingness to install the application.
-In Paradoxilly, participants have preferred to install apps that use a centralized server for contact tracing, rather than designs that provided more privacy protection through decentralized architectures.
+Several early studies have portrayed a contradictory picture of user attitudes towards CTT.
+In a survey carried out in the United Kingdom, the United States, France, Germany, and Italy, Milsom et al. have shown that 75% of all respondents declared they would “definitely install” contact tracing apps.
+On the other hand, of a representative sample of 2,000 people in the United States, just over 30% of Americans indicated they would download and use a mobile contact-tracing app.
+Contradictions have also arisen in the results of studies that evaluated the effect of privacy designs on user approaches.
+Li et al. used a vignette study design that did not find a relation between privacy-preserving designs and willingness to install the application.
+In Paradoxilly, participants preferred to install apps that use a centralized server for contact tracing, rather than designs that provided more privacy protection through decentralized architectures.
 On the other hand, Zhang et al. found significantly higher levels of support for apps that offer privacy protections.
-Similarly, Kaptchuk et al. carried out several surveys in the U.S. and showed how perceptions of health benefits and degree of privacy risk influence people's willingness to install contact tracing apps.
+Similarly, Kaptchuk et al. carried out several surveys in the United States that showed how perceptions of health benefits and degree of privacy risk influence people's willingness to install contact tracing apps.

 Installations of Contact Tracing Apps

-To analyze installations and attitudes towards contact tracing technology in Israel, we have conducted an approximately 15-minute online survey between May 4th and May 7th.
-The survey took place between May 4th and May 7th, and took approximately 15-minute to complete.
-A total of 563 participants had completed the entire survey.
-We have used quota stratified sampling to approximate the marginal distributions of key demographic characteristics: religion/ethnicity, gender, and age.
+To analyze installations and attitudes towards contact tracing technologies in Israel, we conducted a survey between May 4 and May 7, 2020 that took approximately 15-minutes to complete.
+A total of 563 participants completed the entire survey.
+We used quota stratified sampling to approximate the marginal distributions of key demographic characteristics: religion/ethnicity, gender, and age.